brylevkirill/notes/interesting recent papers.md

 ### reinforcement learning - simulation and planning

 [Recurrent Environment Simulators](https://arxiv.org/abs/1704.02254) (DeepMind)
+>	"We improve on previous environment simulators from high-dimensional pixel observations by introducing recurrent neural networks that are able to make temporally and spatially coherent predictions for hundreds of time-steps into the future. "
+>	"We address the issue of computationally inefficiency with a model that does not need to generate a high-dimensional image at each time-step."
   - <https://drive.google.com/file/d/0B_L2b7VHvBW2NEQ1djNjU25tWUE/view> (TORCS demo)
   - <https://drive.google.com/file/d/0B_L2b7VHvBW2UjMwWVRoM3lTeFU/view> (TORCS demo)
   - <https://drive.google.com/file/d/0B_L2b7VHvBW2UWl5YUtSMXdUbnc/view> (3D Maze demo)